fingon/sssmemvault/README.md

 ## Commands ##

-The `sssmemvault` tool has three subcommands:
+The `sssmemvault` tool has four subcommands:

+*   `genkeys`: Generates combined private and public keyset files for a node or client.
-*   `daemon`: Runs the sssmemvault node.
+*   `daemon`: Runs the sssmemvault daemon node.
-*   `push`: Creates and pushes a new secret entry to nodes.
+*   `push`: Creates and pushes a new secret entry to nodes (owners derived from config).
 *   `get`: Retrieves and reconstructs a secret from nodes.

 Use `sssmemvault <command> --help` for details on each subcommand's flags.